-During the Period, the Board comprises five Directors, two of which are female.
+During the period from 1 January 2024 to 31 October 2024, the Board comprises five Directors, two of which are female.
+After the resignation of Ms. Wan Duo as an executive Director, the Board comprises four Directors, one of which is female.
 The balance of gender in the Board would bring more inspiration to the Company and enhance the business development of the Group.
 The Board considered that the diversity of the Board has been achieved during the Period and will continue reviewing the implementation and effectiveness of the Board diversity policy on an annual basis.